 Brutalist twin towers in Stockholm

-Are skyscrapers capable of exuding warmth and comfort?
-Yes, take for instance the unconventional apartments in the Norra Tornen residential towers by Reinier de Graaf and O.M.A.
-The first tower is already in place, with the second scheduled for completion in 2020.
+Can skyscrapers exude warmth and comfort?
+Yes, take for instance the unconventional apartments in the Norra Tornen residential towers by Reinier de Graaf and O.M.A., scheduled for completion in 2020.

 The second tower is currently being built right next to the eight-lane motorway in the heart of Hagastaden, the new district in the north of Stockholm where the Karolinska Institutet is situated that awards the Nobel Prize for Medicine.
 Renowned international architectural firm O.M.A.
 (Office for Metropolitan Architecture), founded by Pritzker Architecture Prize winner Rem Koolhaas, is at the helm of the Norra Tornen (Northern Towers) project – a pair of skyscrapers that will be the highest residential buildings in Stockholm city centre.